Survey of the processing of applications and patents at the EPO

 the specification of the European patent is published by the EPO;

-any person may give notice of opposition to the European patent granted; after examining the opposition, the Opposition Division decides whether to reject the opposition, maintain the patent in amended form, or to revoke the patent;
+within nine months from publication, any person may give notice of opposition to the European patent granted; after examining the opposition, the Opposition Division decides whether to reject the opposition, maintain the patent in amended form or to revoke the patent;

-the patent proprietor may request limitation or revocation of the granted patent; the Examining Division will decide whether this on this requestis to be granted;
+the patent proprietor may request limitation or revocation of the granted European patent; the Examining Division will decide on this request;

 if the European patent is amended, the EPO publishes a new specification of the European patent amended accordingly.

-Any decision by an EPO first-instance departmentthe Receiving Section, an Examining Division, an Opposition Division or the Legal Division which adversely affects a party is subject to review before a Board of Appeal of the EPO.
-With the exception of matters of importance to the question of interlocutory revision, the appeals procedure is not dealt with in these Guidelines.
+Any decision by the Receiving Section, an Examining Division, an Opposition Division or the Legal Division which adversely affects a party is appealable and, thus, subject to review before a Board of Appeal of the EPO.
+With the exception of matters of importance to the question of important aspects relating to interlocutory revision, the appeals procedure is not dealt with in these Guidelines.